 Stay at the Philadelphia South/Clarksboro KOA for Your Philly Hiking Adventures

 For anyone who loves hiking and exploring the great outdoors, the Philadelphia area is a perfect destination — and the Philadelphia South/Clarksboro KOA Holiday is the perfect place to stay.
 The only KOA located in New Jersey, we are just minutes away from all the fun in Philly and close to Atlantic City, New York City and all of the gorgeous surroundings of the East Coast countryside.

 There are so many amazing hikes near Philly for outdoor enthusiasts of all levels, and no matter what your hiking or camping style is, Philadelphia South/Clarksboro KOA Holiday has it all.
-With options for Deluxe Cabins, RV Sites, Glamping Tents, regular Tent Sites and more, we can accommodate any type of camper.
+With options for Deluxe Cabins, RV Sites, Glamping Tents, regular Tent Sites, and more, you'll want to pack your camping gear and explore the area.
 Our campground also features plenty of amenities, fun activities and opportunities for recreation.
-Make your reservation online or call to stay with us and explore all of the amazing hiking trails nearby.
+Make your reservation online or call to stay with us and discover all of the amazing hiking trails nearby.